-Science writer, Chairman of the International Centre for Life, Newcastle-upon-Thames, and distinguished supporter of Humanism
+Science writer, Chairman of the International Centre for Life, Newcastle-upon-Thames, and Patron of Humanists UK

 Matt Ridley was born in 1958 in Newcastle-upon-Tyne and educated at Eton College and Magdalen College, Oxford, where he took a first in Zoology.
 He has been a scientist, a journalist, and a national newspaper columnist, writing for the Sunday Telegraph, The Daily Telegraph, The Times, The Guardian, Times Literary Supplement, Literary Review, New Scientist, Prospect, New Statesman, Time, Newsweek, and many other publications.
 He is also a visiting professor at Cold Spring Harbor Laboratory in New York , and is chairman of the International Centre for Life, Newcastle-upon-Tyne’s science park and visitor centre devoted to life science.

 His books include: Warts and All (Penguin, 1989); The Red Queen: Sex and the Evolution of Human Nature (Penguin, 1993); The Origins of Virtue: Human Instincts and the Evolution of Cooperation(Penguin, 1996); Genome: The Autobiography of a Species in 23 Chapters (4th Estate, 1999); Nature via Nurture: Genes, Experience, and What Makes Us Human (Harper Collins, 2003); and Francis Crick: Discoverer of the Genetic Code (Harper Collins, 2006).
 In February 2007, he gave the annual Humanists UK Darwin Day lecture, on “Francis Crick’s place in history”.